 There are three big cities in Sicily - Palermo, Catania and Messina.
 Messina has a good train communication with the "nose of the Italian Boot" via sea ferries.

-Distance from Messina to Taormina is about 45 km, Catania to Taormina is also about 45 km.
+Distance from Messina to Taormina is about 70 km, Catania to Taormina is about 60 km.

 There are regular buses that go from Catania airport to Taormina, you may find the time-table at www.interbus.it.